wso2/docs-is/en/docs/guides/access-delegation/invoke-oauth-introspection-endpoint.md

 Use the cURL commands given in the following sections to invoke the OAuth introspection endpoint for the super tenant users.

 !!! tip
+    -   Note that using client credentials is recommended over basic authentication as it improves server performance.
     -   For requests that require `CLIENT_ID:CLIENT_SECRET`, use the client ID and client secret of the OAuth service provider you configured above.
     -   For requests that require `USERNAME:PASSWORD` by default, you can use credentials of any user with `/permission/admin/manage/identity/applicationmgt/view` permissions.

         To allow users with other permissions to send validation requests, add the permissions to the `<IS_HOME>/repository/conf/deployment.toml` file as shown below and restart the server.